ArcadixDev/clubz/README.md

    git checkout -b feature/my-feature
    ```

-   Replace `my-feature` with a descriptive name for your feature or bug fix.
+   Replace `my-feature` with a descriptive name that approximately matches the feature or bug fix.

 2. **Make your changes and commit them:**